sosy-lab/benchexec/doc/resources.md

 BenchExec attempts to measure the energy consumption of a run where possible.
-Currently measurements are implemented for the energy consumption of the CPU (not the whole system), and only for modern Intel CPUs (since SandyBridge), however, this feature is still *experimental*.
+Currently measurements are implemented for the energy consumption of the CPU (not the whole system), and only for modern Intel CPUs (since SandyBridge).

 For energy measurements to work, the tool [cpu-energy-meter](https://github.com/sosy-lab/cpu-energy-meter) needs to be installed.